-..1 Record Keeping
+9.4.1 Record Keeping

-Consultation and engagement activities, meetings, discussions, issues, commitments and outcomes should all be documented and recorded.
+Consultation and engagement activities, meetings, discussions, issues, commitments, and outcomes should all be documented and recorded.
 Methods of documentation and recordkeeping should be determined and agreed to by all stakeholders early in the process.
-Ensuringa records management system in place will enable access to information throughout engagement.
+Ensuring that a records management system is in place will enable access to information throughout engagement.

-..2 Review of Processes
+9.4.2 Review of Processes

 Regular reviews of engagement processes in which feedback from Indigenous Peoples and communities is received can improve relationships and the overall process.
-This will allow for adjustments and accommodations as necessary. overnments have identified that accountability measures, which review their procedures of engagement important for meaningful engagement.
+This will allow for adjustments and accommodations as necessary.
+Some governments have identified that accountability measures, which review their procedures of engagement, are considered important for meaningful engagement.

 9.5 Dispute resolution mechanism

-Despite efforts for all parties to be in agreement on issues, there conflict.
+Despite efforts for all parties to be in agreement on issues, there is often conflict.
 Although not a required component of engagement, including a conflict avoidance/resolution mechanism that is agreed to from the outset will outline steps to be taken in the event resolution is needed.
 In addition, agreements and plans of cooperation can assist in ensuring a focus is on balanced interests.

-Lessons Learned
+10.0 Lessons Learned